akanshaK-8/weather-app/README.md

-# 🌦️ Laravel Weather Data API
+# 🌦️ Weather Data API

 This Laravel application integrates with the [OpenWeather API](https://openweathermap.org/api) to fetch, store, and retrieve weather information for a given city.
 This application performs following tasks: